Primus is a brand name of Aktiebolaget B.A. Hjorth, Sweden.

 Many were sold to the public in 2000 when the Army reduced its inventory at surplus stores.

-This military version of the model lacks a pressure gauge and air bleed screw.
+This military version of the model, in Kevin Darnell's collection, lacks a pressure gauge and air bleed screw.

 The version on the right, Model 200G (but marked 200P on the fount) in Frederik Tivemark's collection,